Rubén Pérez (footballer, born 1989): Atlético Madrid

 In June 2012, Pérez was loaned to Real Betis in a season-long loan.
-Still owned by Atlético he represented, in the following years, Elche CF, Serie A's Torino F.C. and Granada CF; he signed a permanent, four-year deal with the latter on 8 August 2015.
+Still owned by Atlético he represented, in the following years, Elche CF, Serie A's Torino FC and Granada CF; he signed a permanent, four-year deal with the latter on 8 August 2015.

 Leganés

 On 9 August 2016, Pérez was loaned to fellow top-tier club CD Leganés in a season-long deal.
 The following 29 June, his loan was extended for a further year.

 Pérez returned to Leganés on a four-year contract after cutting ties with Granada.
 He scored once from 26 appearances in 2019–20, but his team returned to the Segunda División after a four-year stay.

 Panathinaikos

 On 14 July 2021, Panathinaikos F.C. signed Pérez on a two-year contract for an undisclosed fee.
+During his spell, he won the Greek Football Cup in 2021–22 and 2023–24, starting in both finals.